-Really though, if you’ve got a wide angle zoom and a mid-range telephoto, you’ll be set.
+Really though, if you have a wide-angle zoom and a mid-range telephoto, you’ll be set.

-Here in Alaska, we refer to the early days of spring as “breakup”.
-The term refers to the way the ice on the rivers begins to crack, and melt.
-Eventually (and sometimes catastrophically) it breaks up into chunks and floats away down the river.
+Here in Alaska, we refer to the early days of spring as “breakup.”
+The term refers to the way the ice on the rivers begins to crack and melt.
+Eventually (and sometimes catastrophically), it breaks into chunks and floats down the river.

 Rivers aside, this is not a colorful time of year.
 As I sorted through my Lightroom catalog looking for images to accompany this article, I found I had very few shots from the early days of spring.
 Because, frankly, it tends to be brown.

 However, there are stories in that muddy landscape, full of newly melted snow.
-Of the few images I found, I was surprised to see some old favourites in there.
-These were images made in creative moments, when I was playing with textures, details and blurs.
+Of the few images I found, I was surprised to see some old favorites in there.
+These were images made in creative moments when I was playing with textures, details, and blurs.

 Experiment with your camera settings.
 Try for a long shutter speed that will allow you to blur an image by moving your camera.
-1/4 or 1/2 second is often about right for purposeful blurs.
+A shutter speed of 1/4 or 1/2 s is often about right for purposeful blurs.

 Early spring is also a time of drama as spring storms roll through the landscape.
 When the meadows and forests are still brown, you can often look to the skies to find drama.

-Here in Alaska, spring comes late, and happens fast.
-One day, it seems the world is still half covered in snow, and the next, wildflowers are appearing from the ground in a wild burst of color.
+Here in Alaska, spring comes late and happens fast.
+One day, it seems the world is still half covered in snow, and the next, wildflowers appear from the ground in a wild burst of color.

-Spring is also a finicky season that comes on strong with warmth and sun, only to be followed by a late snow-storm that covers all that new life in a layer of half-frozen slush.
+Spring is also a finicky season that comes on strong with warmth and sun, followed by a late snowstorm covering all that new life in a layer of half-frozen slush.

 This constant change is a blessing and a curse when it comes to photography.
 Some of my best spring landscape images have been made during the crazy weather of the season.

-I was once guiding a wilderness photography workshop in far northern Alaska in early June (that’s spring in the arctic), and my group and I were hit by a late season snowstorm.
+I once guided a wilderness photography workshop in far northern Alaska in early June (that’s spring in the Arctic), and my group and I were hit by a late-season snowstorm.

-I quickly grabbed my camera and headed out to make images of the spring wildflowers juxtaposed in their blanket of snow.
+I quickly grabbed my camera and headed out to take images of the spring wildflowers juxtaposed in their blanket of snow.

-Even when the weather hasn’t gone bonkers, mid-spring is still a great time to make images.
-New growth is starting on the plants, and flowers are emerging from the previously brown and muddy ground.
+Even when the weather hasn’t taken a turn, mid-spring is still a great time to make images.
+New growth starts on the plants, and flowers emerge from the previously brown and muddy ground.

-Use those new, colourful elements as the subject of your photographs, then place them into context.
+Use those new, colorful elements as the subject of your photographs, then place them into context.

 Step Forward, Step Back

-On my landscape photography workshops, I have my students do an exercise I call “Step Forward, Step Back”.
-In short, you find a detail in the landscape, a flower, a new leaf, a river stone, etc, and photograph it close up.
+In my landscape photography workshops, I have my students do an exercise I call “step forward, step back.”
+In short, you find a detail in the landscape—a flower, a new leaf, a stone, etc., and photograph it close up.

 Then, you step back and put that detail into the context of its surroundings.